thePlasm/red-colony/README.md

 Credits:
 --------

-Made by Rasmus Jepsen, with three.js.
+Made by Rasmus Jepsen, with three.js and pointer lock API.